WTWLanka

 WTW Lanka supported 25 highly engaged female participants — students and early-career professionals committed to building their employability and leadership potential.
 While the original target was 50 participants, recruitment was affected by intensive academic examination schedules in the region.
 Rather than compromise quality, WTW Lanka made the deliberate decision to focus resources on a smaller, deeply engaged cohort, preserving the program's high-impact nature.

-The results speak for themselves.
-Participants who began the program hesitant and uncertain are now capable of presenting their professional backgrounds fluently and navigating complex interview scenarios with confidence.
-Internally, the program has also strengthened WTW Lanka's own systems — refining how the team manages training cycles, reviews student assignments, and delivers structured virtual programming.
+Participants who began the program hesitant and uncertain are now able to present their professional backgrounds fluently and navigate complex interview scenarios with confidence.
+Internally, the program has also strengthened WTW Lanka's own systems, refining how the team manages training cycles, reviews student assignments, and delivers structured virtual programming.

 The Impact

-At the community level, the program is directly contributing to the economic empowerment of women in Sri Lanka — making them more competitive in a global job market and more confident as leaders in their own right.
+At the community level, the program is directly contributing to the economic empowerment of women in Sri Lanka, making them more competitive in a global job market and more confident as leaders in their own right.
+Inviting parents to the closing ceremony extended that reach even further, building family-level support for participants' ongoing educational and professional ambitions and reinforcing the case for female workforce readiness within the community.

 Looking Ahead